eclipse-uprotocol/up-cpp/include/up-cpp/README.md

 uEntities using uProtocol for communication will use the APIs in `client/`.
 These provide specific communication models, such as pub/sub, RPC, and notifications.

-Default implementations are provided in terms of the generic L1 Transport interface.
+These headers are the primary interface for uEntities.

+Client classes are implmented entirely on top of the Transport API, and should not require customization or re-implementation on a per-transport basis.